jasperdevs/yoink/README.md

 - Optional dedicated hotkey for redirect-only capture
 - Google Lens support with hosted image links when needed

-## Capture & Annotate

-Yoink covers the core screenshot flow, from quick capture to markup and export.

-- Rectangle, fullscreen, active-window, and scrolling capture
-- Annotation tools for arrows, text, shapes, blur, highlight, draw, and step numbers
-- Stroke and shadow options for cleaner callouts
-- Configurable tool hotkeys and toolbar layout

 ## Stickers

 Yoink can turn captures into stickers by removing the background, then saving, previewing, copying, and uploading them like normal images.